 By default the JABAWS VM is configured to use host-only networking.
 This means that the host can communicate with the VM via a network, but no other machines can.
 Similarly, the VM cannot communicate with any other computers apart from the host.
 If you want to connect to the Internet from the VM, configure your VM to use NAT network.
 However, you will not be able to connect to the VM from the host in such case.
-If you want to be able to connect to the internet at the same time you would have to use a Bridged network.
+If you want to be able to connect to your VM and let VM connect to the internet at the same time you would have to use a Bridged network.
 In such a case you would have to configure the VM IP address manually (unless of course your network has a DHCP server to do that).